ZhouXuQing/Resume-Scanner/README.md

 You can also input multiple skills using ';' as seperator to ask for the employees that have all the inputed skills like this:
 <img src="Images/MultiQuery.png" width="400" >
+You may have noticed that comparing with the result searching for 'C++' only, searching C++ and Keras at the same time only gives you the candidate with both skills, therefore, less email is returned.